miskosan/learn-php-notes/README.md

 Linux

-Linux is great choice for PHP development and comes pre installed with PHP but you should check PHP version in distribution of your choice and upgrade to supported version.
+Linux is great choice for PHP development and comes preinstalled with PHP but you should check PHP version in distribution of your choice and upgrade to supported version.

 **Step 2: Install code editor**